arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 ![Create a processing sketch](assets/vs_ard_open_pde_sketch.png)

-Let's start by importing the libraries and initializing the variables you will need to process the captured data.
-To process the data sent by the Vision Shield you will need to import the following libraries:
+Let's start by importing the libraries and initializing the variables you will need to process.
+To process the data sent by the Vision Shield, you will need to import the following libraries:

 - `processing.serial.*`: a [Serial Library](https://processing.org/reference/libraries/serial/index.html)  that is used to read and write data to external devices over the serial line.
 - `java.nio.ByteBuffer`: a java class that provides access to operations on byte buffers